Chase Stein

-Victor Chase Stein (also known as Talkback) is a superhero appearing in media published by Marvel Comics.
+Victor Chase Stein (also known as Talkback) is a superhero appearing in American comic books published by Marvel Comics.
 The character was created by author Brian K. Vaughan and artist Adrian Alphona, and debuted in Runaways #1 with most of the other main characters.
-Like every member of the original Runaways, he is the son of evil villains with special abilities—in Chase's case, mad scientists.
+Along with every member of the original Runaways, he is the child of evil villains with special abilities—in Chase's case, mad scientists.
 Chase tends to be viewed as the "wild card" in the series due to his shifting roles within the group (e.g. getaway guy, technical wiz, loose cannon).
 Chase, 18 years old, is the eldest of the Runaways.
-Chase shares a psychic and empathic link with dinosaur Deinonychus Old Lace, granting Chase the ability to command the creature.
-Chase also possesses his signature set of gauntlets, The Fistigons.
+Chase possesses a signature set of gauntlets called Fistigons and later shares a psychic and empathic link with the Deinonychus Old Lace, granting Chase the ability to command the dinosaur.

 Chase Stein was portrayed by Gregg Sulkin in the Hulu television series Runaways, which is set in the Marvel Cinematic Universe.

 Publication history

-Chase Stein first appeared in Runaways # 1 (July 2003) and was created by Brian K. Vaughan and Adrian Alphona.
+Chase Stein first appeared in Runaways #1 (July 2003) and was created by Brian K. Vaughan and Adrian Alphona.

 Chase Stein appeared in Avengers Arena, written by Dennis Hopeless and illustrated by Kev Walker as well as its sequel, Avengers Undercover.